RichardBack/PetHotelManagement/README.md

 - Ensuring **database security** and optimizing code for performance.

-This ePortfolio encapsulates the technical growth made during the program, including improvements to projects such as the **The Dogs Cats Hotel** system.
+This ePortfolio encapsulates the technical growth made during the program, including improvements to projects like **The Dogs Cats Hotel** system.
 It demonstrates adaptability, optimization skills, and a focus on ensuring security in software systems, reflecting readiness for a successful career in software development.
 ___

 ### 📊 Project Overview

-The **The Dogs Cats Hotel** system demonstrates a strong set of skills in **software engineering and design**, **algorithm and data structures**, and **databases**.
-This project began as a simple Java application, growing into a robust, scalable system designed to meet real-world demands in pet management operations.
+**The Dogs Cats Hotel** system demonstrates a strong set of skills in **software engineering and design**, **algorithm and data structures**, and **databases**.
+This project began as a simple Java application and grew into a robust, scalable system designed to meet real-world demands in pet management operations.
 ___

 ## Key Areas of Expertise